In vitro fertilisation: Embryo transfer

-The number to be transferred depends on the number available, the age of the patient and other health and diagnostic factors.
-In countries such as Canada, the UK, Australia and New Zealand, a maximum of two embryos are transferred except in unusual circumstances.
-In the UK and according to HFEA regulations, a woman over 40 may have up to three embryos transferred, whereas in the US, there is no legal limit on the number of embryos which may be transferred, although medical associations have provided practice guidelines.
+The number to be transferred depends on the number available, the patient's age, and other health and diagnostic factors.
+In countries such as Canada, the UK, Australia, and New Zealand, a maximum of two embryos is transferred except in unusual circumstances.
+In the UK, according to HFEA regulations, a woman over 40 may have up to three embryos transferred.
+In the US, there is no legal limit on the number of embryos that may be transferred, although medical associations have provided practice guidelines.
 Most clinics and country regulatory bodies seek to minimise the risk of multiple pregnancy, as it is not uncommon for multiple embryos to implant if multiple embryos are transferred.
 Embryos are transferred to the patient's uterus through a thin, plastic catheter, which goes through their vagina and cervix.
 Several embryos may be passed into the uterus to improve chances of implantation and pregnancy.